As regenerative medicine expands, so does the noise.

 Every provider should supply batch-specific post-thaw reports.
 If they can’t, or offer a single document reused across lots, that’s a red flag.
 Always verify viability before you administer.

-4. FDA Type II Master File: Know What You’re Injecting
+4. cGMP and AATB Laboratory Standards: Know What You’re Injecting

-5. Triple Testing: One Test Is Never Enough
+5. Third Party Testing: One Test Is Never Enough

-Every vial should undergo three levels of validation:
+Every vial should undergo these levels of validation:

 -